apache/druid/docs/multi-stage-query/reference.md

 ## Durable Storage

-Using durable storage with your SQL-based ingestions can improve their reliability by writing intermediate files to a storage location temporarily.
+Using durable storage with your SQL-based ingestion can improve their reliability by writing intermediate files to a storage location temporarily.

 To prevent durable storage from getting filled up with temporary files in case the tasks fail to clean them up, a periodic cleaner can be scheduled to clean the directories corresponding to which there isn't a controller task running.
 It utilizes